From 1 - 10 / 1360

 • Categories

 The radiometric, or gamma-ray spectrometric method, measures the natural variations in the gamma-rays detected near the Earth's surface as the result of the natural radioactive decay of potassium (K), uranium (U) and thorium (Th).
 The data collected are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
 The results produce datasets that can be interpreted to reveal the geological structure of the sub-surface.
 The processed data is checked for quality by GA geophysicists to ensure that the final data released by GA are fit-for-purpose.
-The terrestrial dose rate grid is derived as a linear combination of the filtered K, U and Th grids.
-A low pass filter is applied to this grid to generate the filtered terrestrial dose rate grid.
-This GSWA Naretha Eucla Basin 3 Doserate Grid Geodetic has a cell size of 0.00042 degrees (approximately 43m) and shows the terrestrial dose rate of the Naretha, WA, 2009 (Eucla Basin 3).
-The data used to produce this grid was acquired in 2009 by the WA Government, and consisted of 124870 line-kilometres of data at 200m line spacing and 50m terrain clearance.
+This radiometric thorium grid has a cell size of 0.00083 degrees (approximately 86m) and shows thorium element concentration of the Curnamona, SA, Broken Hill Exploration Initiative, 1995 in units of parts per million (or ppm).
+The data used to produce this grid was acquired in 1995 by the SA Government, and consisted of 62542 line-kilometres of data at a line spacing between 100m and 400m, and 60m terrain clearance.

 • Categories

 The radiometric, or gamma-ray spectrometric method, measures the natural variations in the gamma-rays detected near the Earth's surface as the result of the natural radioactive decay of potassium (K), uranium (U) and thorium (Th).
 The data collected are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
 The results produce datasets that can be interpreted to reveal the geological structure of the sub-surface.
 The processed data is checked for quality by GA geophysicists to ensure that the final data released by GA are fit-for-purpose.
-This radiometric thorium grid has a cell size of 0.00042 degrees (approximately 43m) and shows thorium element concentration of the Naretha, WA, 2009 (Eucla Basin 3) in units of parts per million (or ppm).
-The data used to produce this grid was acquired in 2009 by the WA Government, and consisted of 124870 line-kilometres of data at 200m line spacing and 50m terrain clearance.
+The terrestrial dose rate grid is derived as a linear combination of the filtered K, U and Th grids.
+A low pass filter is applied to this grid to generate the filtered terrestrial dose rate grid.
+This Kidson AreaB dose rate grid geodetic has a cell size of 0.00083 degrees (approximately 89m) and shows the terrestrial dose rate of the Kidson Areas A & B, WA, 1996.
+The data used to produce this grid was acquired in 1996 by the WA Government, and consisted of 128005 line-kilometres of data at 400m line spacing and 60m terrain clearance.

 • Categories

 The radiometric, or gamma-ray spectrometric method, measures the natural variations in the gamma-rays detected near the Earth's surface as the result of the natural radioactive decay of potassium (K), uranium (U) and thorium (Th).
 The data collected are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
 The results produce datasets that can be interpreted to reveal the geological structure of the sub-surface.
 The processed data is checked for quality by GA geophysicists to ensure that the final data released by GA are fit-for-purpose.
 The terrestrial dose rate grid is derived as a linear combination of the filtered K, U and Th grids.
 A low pass filter is applied to this grid to generate the filtered terrestrial dose rate grid.
-This GSWA Broome North Canning 1 Doserate Grid Geodetic has a cell size of 0.00083 degrees (approximately 90m) and shows the terrestrial dose rate of the Broome, WA, 2009 (North Canning 1).
-The data used to produce this grid was acquired in 2009 by the WA Government, and consisted of 76474 line-kilometres of data at 400m line spacing and 60m terrain clearance.
+This GSQ Mary Kathleen DoseRate grid geodetic has a cell size of 9e-05 degrees (approximately 10m) and shows the terrestrial dose rate of the Isa Region Airborne Magnetic Radiometric and DEM Survey, QLD, 2017.
+The data used to produce this grid was acquired in 2017 by the QLD Government, and consisted of 113387 line-kilometres of data at a line spacing between 50m and 100m, and 50m terrain clearance.

 • Categories

 The radiometric, or gamma-ray spectrometric method, measures the natural variations in the gamma-rays detected near the Earth's surface as the result of the natural radioactive decay of potassium (K), uranium (U) and thorium (Th).
 The data collected are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
 The results produce datasets that can be interpreted to reveal the geological structure of the sub-surface.
 The processed data is checked for quality by GA geophysicists to ensure that the final data released by GA are fit-for-purpose.
-This radiometric thorium grid has a cell size of 0.00083 degrees (approximately 90m) and shows thorium element concentration of the Broome, WA, 2009 (North Canning 1) in units of parts per million (or ppm).
-The data used to produce this grid was acquired in 2009 by the WA Government, and consisted of 76474 line-kilometres of data at 400m line spacing and 60m terrain clearance.
+This radiometric thorium grid has a cell size of 0.00042 degrees (approximately 41m) and shows thorium element concentration of the Flinders Island, Tasmania, 2007 in units of parts per million (or ppm).
+The data used to produce this grid was acquired in 2007 by the TAS Government, and consisted of 18426 line-kilometres of data at 200m line spacing and 90m terrain clearance.

 • Categories

 The radiometric, or gamma-ray spectrometric method, measures the natural variations in the gamma-rays detected near the Earth's surface as the result of the natural radioactive decay of potassium (K), uranium (U) and thorium (Th).
 The data collected are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
 The results produce datasets that can be interpreted to reveal the geological structure of the sub-surface.
 The processed data is checked for quality by GA geophysicists to ensure that the final data released by GA are fit-for-purpose.
-The terrestrial dose rate grid is derived as a linear combination of the filtered K, U and Th grids.
-A low pass filter is applied to this grid to generate the filtered terrestrial dose rate grid.
-This GSWA Cornish Helena East Canning 2 Doserate Grid Geodetic has a cell size of 0.00083 degrees (approximately 90m) and shows the terrestrial dose rate of the Cornish - Helena, WA, 2009 (East Canning 2).
-The data used to produce this grid was acquired in 2009 by the WA Government, and consisted of 124002 line-kilometres of data at 400m line spacing and 60m terrain clearance.
+This Eromanga, NT, 2001 (P1020), radiometric line data, AWAGS levelled were acquired in 2001 by the NT Government, and consisted of 134493 line-kilometres of data at 400m line spacing and 80m terrain clearance.
+To constrain long wavelengths in the data, an independent data set, the Australia-wide Airborne Geophysical Survey (AWAGS) airborne magnetic data, was used to control the base levels of the survey data.
+This survey data is essentially levelled to AWAGS.

 • Categories

 The radiometric, or gamma-ray spectrometric method, measures the natural variations in the gamma-rays detected near the Earth's surface as the result of the natural radioactive decay of potassium (K), uranium (U) and thorium (Th).
 The data collected are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
 The results produce datasets that can be interpreted to reveal the geological structure of the sub-surface.
 The processed data is checked for quality by GA geophysicists to ensure that the final data released by GA are fit-for-purpose.
-This radiometric thorium grid has a cell size of 0.00083 degrees (approximately 90m) and shows thorium element concentration of the Cornish - Helena, WA, 2009 (East Canning 2) in units of parts per million (or ppm).
-The data used to produce this grid was acquired in 2009 by the WA Government, and consisted of 124002 line-kilometres of data at 400m line spacing and 60m terrain clearance.
+This Hamersley Basin (Mt Phillips,Mt Egerton,Collier,Wyloo), WA, 1983 (P513), radiometric line data, AWAGS levelled were acquired in 1983 by the WA Government, and consisted of 44282 line-kilometres of data at 1500m line spacing and 100m terrain clearance.
+To constrain long wavelengths in the data, an independent data set, the Australia-wide Airborne Geophysical Survey (AWAGS) airborne magnetic data, was used to control the base levels of the survey data.
+This survey data is essentially levelled to AWAGS.

 • Categories

 The radiometric, or gamma-ray spectrometric method, measures the natural variations in the gamma-rays detected near the Earth's surface as the result of the natural radioactive decay of potassium (K), uranium (U) and thorium (Th).
 The data collected are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
 The results produce datasets that can be interpreted to reveal the geological structure of the sub-surface.
 The processed data is checked for quality by GA geophysicists to ensure that the final data released by GA are fit-for-purpose.
-This radiometric thorium grid has a cell size of 0.00042 degrees (approximately 45m) and shows thorium element concentration of the Stansmore, WA, 2010 (East Canning 3) in units of parts per million (or ppm).
-The data used to produce this grid was acquired in 2010 by the WA Government, and consisted of 122578 line-kilometres of data at a line spacing between 200m and 400m, and 50m terrain clearance.
+This Eucla Coast, WA, 2009 (Eucla Basin 6) (P1213), radiometric line data, AWAGS levelled were acquired in 2009 by the WA Government, and consisted of 122145 line-kilometres of data at a line spacing between 200m and 400m, and 50m terrain clearance.
+To constrain long wavelengths in the data, an independent data set, the Australia-wide Airborne Geophysical Survey (AWAGS) airborne magnetic data, was used to control the base levels of the survey data.
+This survey data is essentially levelled to AWAGS.

 • Categories

 The radiometric, or gamma-ray spectrometric method, measures the natural variations in the gamma-rays detected near the Earth's surface as the result of the natural radioactive decay of potassium (K), uranium (U) and thorium (Th).
 The data collected are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
 The results produce datasets that can be interpreted to reveal the geological structure of the sub-surface.
 The processed data is checked for quality by GA geophysicists to ensure that the final data released by GA are fit-for-purpose.
-This radiometric thorium grid has a cell size of 0.00083 degrees (approximately 89m) and shows thorium element concentration of the Stansmore, WA, 2010 (East Canning 3) in units of parts per million (or ppm).
-The data used to produce this grid was acquired in 2010 by the WA Government, and consisted of 122578 line-kilometres of data at a line spacing between 200m and 400m, and 50m terrain clearance.
+This radiometric thorium grid has a cell size of 0.00083 degrees (approximately 85m) and shows thorium element concentration of the Balladonia - Zanthus, WA, 2008 in units of parts per million (or ppm).
+The data used to produce this grid was acquired in 2008 by the WA Government, and consisted of 43944 line-kilometres of data at 400m line spacing and 60m terrain clearance.

 • Categories

 The radiometric, or gamma-ray spectrometric method, measures the natural variations in the gamma-rays detected near the Earth's surface as the result of the natural radioactive decay of potassium (K), uranium (U) and thorium (Th).
 The data collected are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
 The results produce datasets that can be interpreted to reveal the geological structure of the sub-surface.
 The processed data is checked for quality by GA geophysicists to ensure that the final data released by GA are fit-for-purpose.
 The terrestrial dose rate grid is derived as a linear combination of the filtered K, U and Th grids.
 A low pass filter is applied to this grid to generate the filtered terrestrial dose rate grid.
-This GSWA South Canning 1 Madley Herbert Doserate grid geodetic has a cell size of 0.00083 degrees (approximately 88m) and shows the terrestrial dose rate of the Madley-Herbert, WA, 2010 (South Canning 1).
-The data used to produce this grid was acquired in 2010 by the WA Government, and consisted of 96079 line-kilometres of data at 400m line spacing and 60m terrain clearance.
+This Kingston dose rate grid geodetic has a cell size of 0.00083 degrees (approximately 88m) and shows the terrestrial dose rate of the Kingston, WA, 1998.
+The data used to produce this grid was acquired in 1998 by the WA Government, and consisted of 47325 line-kilometres of data at 400m line spacing and 80m terrain clearance.

 • Categories

 The radiometric, or gamma-ray spectrometric method, measures the natural variations in the gamma-rays detected near the Earth's surface as the result of the natural radioactive decay of potassium (K), uranium (U) and thorium (Th).
 The data collected are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
 The results produce datasets that can be interpreted to reveal the geological structure of the sub-surface.
 The processed data is checked for quality by GA geophysicists to ensure that the final data released by GA are fit-for-purpose.
-This radiometric thorium grid has a cell size of 0.00083 degrees (approximately 88m) and shows thorium element concentration of the Madley-Herbert, WA, 2010 (South Canning 1) in units of parts per million (or ppm).
-The data used to produce this grid was acquired in 2010 by the WA Government, and consisted of 96079 line-kilometres of data at 400m line spacing and 60m terrain clearance.
+The terrestrial dose rate grid is derived as a linear combination of the filtered K, U and Th grids.
+A low pass filter is applied to this grid to generate the filtered terrestrial dose rate grid.
+This GSWA Paterson North dose rate grid geodetic has a cell size of 0.00083 degrees (approximately 90m) and shows the terrestrial dose rate of the Paterson North, WA, 2005.
+The data used to produce this grid was acquired in 2005 by the WA Government, and consisted of 60869 line-kilometres of data at 400m line spacing and 60m terrain clearance.